 On this page

-Energy and Mining have proudly supported earth and environmental science learning and educational experiences through its summer school.
-With the launch of the South Australian Museum partnership, Energy and Mining is again offering a summer school for 2019.
-In this four-day program (12 - 15 December 2019), participants will delve into a range of geoscience streams with expert scientists on topics such as palaeontology, mineralogy, geology and environmental management.
-Students will visit different facilities including the world-renowned South Australia Drill Core Reference Library and the South Australian Museum and will also spend time in the field.
-This summer school is for high school students’ currently in years 8 - 12 with an interest in Science Technology, Engineering and Maths and is offered free to successful applicants.
+The Department for Energy and Mining have proudly supported earth and environmental science learning and educational experiences through its summer school and continue to do so through the South Australian Museum partnership, Summer school participants delve into a range of geoscience streams with expert scientists on topics such as paleontology, mineralogy, geology and environmental management.
+Students visit different facilities including the world-renowned South Australia Drill Core Reference Library and the South Australian Museum, and also spend time in the field.
+The summer school is for high school students’ currently in years 8 to 12 with an interest in Science, Technology, Engineering and Maths and is offered free to successful applicants.

 This kit is designed to help students in years four to ten to learn more about their planet and being able to identify minerals and there uses.